georgeyounes/NICERUTIL/README.md

 where -sn (--srcname) and -od (--outdir) are required arguments, and represent the name of the source and the output directory where the observation ids will be downloaded.
-The -sn should match a known source name; it will be parsed by astropy SkyCoord for RA and DEC coordinates, which will be passed to Heasarc().query_region.
-Otherwise, the user could provide the RA and DEC directly through the argument -rd (--radec; e.g., -rd 85.046667 -69.331722; instead of -sn!).
+The -sn should match a known source name; it will be parsed by astropy SkyCoord for RA and DEC coordinates, which will be passed to Heasarc().query_region (from the package astroquery).
+Otherwise, the user could provide the RA and DEC directly through the argument -rd (--radec; e.g., -rd 85.046667 -69.331722) instead of -sn.
 The -od is where the observation ids will be downloaded.
 Note that the script does not create any directories by default (e.g. srcname), except the observation ids themselves.
 If in the -od an observation_id directory exists and is not empty, the script will skip the download of that observation.
 Finally, the -s (--start) and -e (--end) are optional arguments and allow the user to specify time range for the download, rather than the full nicer list of observations (default).
+Note that you will need to download the [AWS CLI tool](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), which can be downloaded here.

 Just in case you are not aware of it, there is a much more extensive nicer data analysis tools developed by other members of the NICER